peteruhnak/sif/README.md

 ## License

-This code is released under MIT with the permission of its original authors Eric Arseneau and Martin Kobetic.
+This code is released under MIT with the permission of its original authors Eric Arseneau (SIF) and Martin Kobetic (VW port).